dovndev/Gelly-UI/README.md

-# Animated Glass UI Component Ideas
+# Animated Glass UI Components

 ## Getting Started
 To get started with the project, use the following commands: